Granting Citizenship

 How can my child receive Polish citizenship?

-Polish citizenship can be granted to a foreigner upon his/her request, and to a minor upon the request of his/her legal representatives.
+Polish citizenship may be granted to a foreigner upon request and to a minor at the request of their legal representatives.

 Materials